wazuh/wazuh-documentation/source/user-manual/elasticsearch/elastic_tuning.rst

         Hash generated
         Loading changes...
         Done
         Password changed.
-Renember to update the password in /etc/filebeat/filebeat.yml and /etc/kibana/kibana.yml if necessary and restart the services.
+Remember to update the password in /etc/filebeat/filebeat.yml and /etc/kibana/kibana.yml if necessary and restart the services.

     The script allows changing the password for either a single user or all the users present on the ``/usr/share/elasticsearch/plugins/opendistro_security/securityconfig/internal_users.yml`` file.
 All the available options to run the script are: